Choose Your Track

 embodied learning and exploration

-This is an Open level track, welcoming dancers with curiosity and a desire to engage with jazz roots through connection, awareness, and shared experience.
+welcoming dancers with curiosity and a desire to engage with jazz roots through connection, awareness, and shared experience.

 Led by Chester Whitmore, the Chester Track offers a rare opportunity to work directly with one of the great figures of jazz dance.